10Sadique/Bankist-App/README.md

 ## What is Bankist?

 <p>This a demo banking app.
 It has a working user login system.
 The money transfer between accounts is also working.
+The existing accounts can be closed forever if the user wants to.
+The Account Closing process is working.
 Currently there are four predefined user accounts and each account has-</p>

 -   owner name
 -   username